kewlfft/opennic-up/README.md

 `opennic-up.conf` is the config file for *opennic-up*.

-*opennic-up* looks for the file at the location `/etc/opennic-up.conf`, alternatively it can be saved at the location `~/.config/opennic-up/opennic-up.conf`.
+*opennic-up* looks for the file at the location `/etc/opennic-up.conf`.
+Alternatively it can be saved in the user location `~/.config/opennic-up/opennic-up.conf` and in this case it takes precedence over the former.

 The file contains two lines defining the OpenNIC [member][3]'s **user** and **auth** used to register one's IP for [whitelisting][4].
 For example:
 ```